taolson/Admiran/doc/Compiler.md

 escaped characters like `\n` or `\x32`.

 ## `parser.m`
-Parsing is split into two separate modules `parser.m` and `mirandaParser.m`.  `parser.m` implements the basic parsing combinators for processing a `tokloc` stream, while `mirandaParser.m` implements parsing combinators specific to the Miranda2 grammar.
-This split allows `parser.m` to be used in the `predef.m` module as well (to parse builtin type specifications); otherwise a dependency loop between `mirandaParser.m` and `predef.m` would exist.
+Parsing is split into two separate modules `parser` and `mirandaParser`.  `parser` implements the basic parsing combinators for processing a `tokloc` stream, while `mirandaParser` implements parsing combinators specific to the Miranda2 grammar.
+This split allows `parser` to be used in the `predef` module as well (to parse builtin type specifications); otherwise a dependency loop between the `mirandaParser` and `predef` modules would exist.

 ### Parser state
-The parser is based on `lib/maybeState.m`, which implements a state monad augmented by a maybe monad.
-This allows a parser to return a (`Just` value) upon success, or a `Nothing` upon failure, with `p_bind` (and its associated applicative functors) automatically short-circuiting the reutrn of any failure in a chain of parser combinators.
+The parser is based on `lib/maybeState`, which implements a state monad augmented by a maybe monad.
+This allows a parser to return a (`Just` value) upon success, or a `Nothing` upon failure, with `p_bind` (and its associated applicative functors) automatically short-circuiting the return of any failure in a chain of parser combinators.

 The state passed through the parsers, `psSt`, is a tuple of
 * the module name